courtinm/abm-mec-placement/README.md

 ## Status of this repository

-Everything needed to reproduce **Chapters 3-7** (system model, MDP formulation, baselines, Experiments A-D) is complete, runnable, and verified to run end to end.
+Everything needed to reproduce **Chapters 3-7** (system model, MDP formulation, baselines, Experiments A-D, and Section 7.8's robustness-at-scale runs) is complete, runnable, and has been executed end to end.

 - The raw outputs of that pipeline (CSV logs, trained Q-tables, figures behind every table and figure in Chapter 7) are committed under